 1. Urinary Tract Infection (UTI)

 UTIs are one of the most common reasons to see blood in your dog’s urine.
 Most people think bacterial infections cause UTIs but … a lot of the time it’s actually inflammation.
-That’s why many holistic vets refer to UTIs as urinary tract inflammation and not infections.
+That’s why many holistic vets refer to UTIs as urinary tract inflammation instead of infection.

 - Cloudy urine